 Step 6: Make the Garlic Parmesan Sauce

-The key to the most ridiculously tasty garlic parmesan wings is the sauce.
+The key to the most ridiculously tasty wings is, of course, the garlic parmesan wing sauce.

 To make, melt unsalted butter in a saucepan.
 Stir in finely chopped garlic and garlic powder.
 At this point, your kitchen will start to smell amazing!